If you want to lower your TV costs, cheap internet-based live TV streaming services are a great way to do it.

 Sling TV suggests a minimum of 25 Mbps for reliable streaming on multiple screens at once.

-Read our review of the minimum speed requirements of all streaming services here to learn more.
+Read our review of the minimum internet speed for streaming TV to learn more.

 Other Features: Parental Controls, User Profiles, and Dolby

 Parental controls are a helpful way to filter content by age level and keep inappropriate content away from children.

 Sling TV offers parental controls.
 Philo does not.

 The ability to create multiple accounts or profiles is also an attractive feature many cord-cutters seek.